WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/oidc-agent.md

 $ yum -y install https://repo.data.kit.edu/centos/centos7/oidc-agent-$VERSION.el7.x86_64.rpm
 ```

+Note: oidc-agent is supported on other OSes, including Debian/Ubuntu, SuSE, MacOS and Windows.

 ### **Bootstrapping oidc-agent**

 The first thing to do is to start oidc-agent.
 This can be done issuing the following command: